LennardKrause/convert2sfrm/README.md

 # BioMAX2sfrm, version 1.0.0 (released 15.04.2025)
 Convert BioMAX (EIGER2) or MicroMAX (EIGER2/JUNGFRAU) data to Bruker .sfrm format

+>[!IMPORTANT]
+> This is work in progress, please make sure to reach out if you run into troubles

 ## How to use
 ### General
  - Drag and drop the h5 master files (_*_master.h5_) onto the window